WHAT WAKES THE BELLS

 Is there a playlist for BELLS?

 Yes.
-It is constantly evolving and can be found on Spotify here.
+The long version is can be found on Spotify here.
+The shorter version can be found here.

 Who is the cover artist?